 In collaboration with APD be part of the training program in Georgia, giving motivation talks online and comprehensively discussing and drawing the implementation plan together with APD.

-APD will also be part of the mentoring program involving in online motivation sessions, discussion etc.
+CCCF will also be part of the mentoring program involving in online motivation sessions, discussion etc.

 APD at the local level will oversee all implementations in Georgia, dialoging with and always updating Civil Connections to ensure that the project keeps to its promises.